phac-nml/irida-next/docs-site/docs/user/project/samples/sample-files.md

 1. From the left sidebar, select **Projects**, select the project
 2. From the left sidebar, select **Samples**
+3. Select the sample
-3. To delete multiple files, select the checkboxes for the files you would like to delete, then click **Delete Files**
+4. To delete multiple files, select the checkboxes for the files you would like to delete, then click **Delete Files**
-4. To delete individual single end and paired-end reads, select **Delete** for the files you would like to delete.
+5. To delete individual single end and paired-end reads, select **Delete** for the files you would like to delete.